j3din00b/glab/README.md

   - **Scopes** are `openid`, `profile`, `read_user`, `write_repository`, and `api`.

-To authenticate your installation of `glab` with an OAuth application connected to your self-managed instance:
+To authenticate your installation of `glab` with an OAuth application connected to your GitLab Self-Managed or GitLab Dedicated instance:

 1. Store the application ID with `glab config set client_id <CLIENT_ID> --host <HOSTNAME>`.
    For `<CLIENT_ID>`, provide your application ID.
 1. Start interactive setup with `glab auth login --hostname <HOSTNAME>`.
 1. For the login method, select **Web**.
-This selection launches your web browser to request authorization for the GitLab CLI to use your self-managed account.
+This selection launches your web browser to request authorization for the GitLab CLI to use your GitLab Self-Managed or GitLab Dedicated account.
 1. Select **Authorize**.
 1. Complete the authentication process in your terminal, selecting the appropriate options for your needs.